The Bankrate promise

 Here are the 10 best dividend stocks to consider for your portfolio and how to invest in them.

 How to invest in dividend stocks and funds

-Investing in a dividend stock is no different than investing in any other stock.
+Investing in a dividend stock is no different from investing in any other stock.
 You’ll need a brokerage account, which can easily be set up through an online broker, in order to place a trade.
 Once your account is set up and funded, you can choose which dividend stocks to invest in.
-Your broker may even be able to help you identify stocks with large payouts through its research offering.
+Your broker may even be able to help you identify dividend stocks with large payouts through its research offering.

-If you’re not quite sure which dividend stocks to choose, a dividend fund may be a better option for you.
+If you’re not quite sure which high-dividend stocks to choose, a dividend fund may be a better option for you.
 Mutual funds and exchange-traded funds (ETFs) focused on dividends hold a basket of stocks that pay dividends.
 Some of these funds focus on stocks with high dividend yields, while others look for companies that have consistently paid and grown their dividends over time.

 By choosing a fund, you won’t have to worry about closely tracking the individual stocks in the portfolio because the fund’s diversification should shelter you from having too much exposure to a single stock.